apache/cordova-coho/README.md

     coho list-repos

+## Note about global context

+Note that for some commands you may need to use the `-g` or `--global` flag to work in an npm global context, since coho was originally designed for use in another context.

 # Contributing
 Cordova is an open source Apache project and contributors are needed to keep this project moving forward.
 Learn more on [how to contribute on our website][contribute].

-# TO-DO + Issues
+## Issues

 If you find issues with this tool, please follow our guidelines for [reporting issues].
-We do not use github issue system as an Apache project, we have a JIRA issue management system which covers over 50+ cli, platform, plugin repos in the Cordova project.
+We do not use the GitHub issue system as an Apache project, we have a JIRA issue management system which covers over 50+ CLI, platform, and plugin repos in the Cordova project.
 Use the "cordova-coho" component for Cordova Coho issues.

-Note that for some commands you may need to use the `-g` or `--global` flag to work in an npm global context, since coho was originally designed for use in another context.

 [Contribute]: http://cordova.apache.org/contribute/
 [Reporting issues]: http://cordova.apache.org/contribute/issues.html